nerva-project/nerva/contrib/gitian/README.md

 ./gitian-build.py -j 5 --memory 10000 --docker --detach-sign --no-commit --build $GH_USER $VERSION
 ```

-If all went well, this produces a number of (uncommitted) `.assert` files in the gitian.sigs directory.
+If all went well, this produces a number of (uncommitted) `.assert` files in the gitian-sigs directory.

 Checking your work
 ------------------